 Here are the top business ideas for extroverts.
 And it is easy to set up these small businesses:

 1. Real Estate Agent

-Being a real estate agent is excellent for most extroverts because it allows them to work with many people.
+Being a real estate agent is excellent for most extroverts because it allows them to work with many people and be involved in the community.
 They can talk to buyers and sellers about their needs and help them find the right property.